astropy/astropy/docs/units/format.rst

 correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.
-In addition, it provides tools for transforming non-standard, legacy or misspelt unit strings into their standardised form, preventing the further propagation of these unit strings.
+In addition, it provides tools for transforming non-standard, legacy or misspelt unit strings into their standardized form, preventing the further propagation of these unit strings.

 By default, passing an unrecognized unit string raises an exception::